frcteam4001/stronghold_ed/README.md

 # stronghold_ed
-Used for teaching command-based programming with our Stronghold bot
+Used for teaching command-based Java programming with our Stronghold bot